Nelo28/alx-system_engineering-devops/0x01-shell_permissions/README.md

- script that changes the owner of the file hello to the user betty.
+Script that changes a the owner of the file hello to the user betty.